Personal bio: How I think about science, family, health, hobbies, etc...

 Relationships

-Importantly, my worldview drives the basis for investing in my relationships with my wife and kids (i.e. grace, science, compassion, curiosity, and empathy) and I do my best to extend this ethic to my extended family, friends, colleagues, customers, and people who read/watch/listen and respond to my work.
+Importantly, my worldview drives the basis for investing in my relationships with my kids (i.e. grace, science, compassion, curiosity, and empathy) and I do my best to extend this ethic to my extended family, friends, colleagues, customers, and people who read/watch/listen and respond to my work.

 Health